Check Mate, the Tradies’ Mental Health App

 Check Mate app

-So we came up with Check Mate, a smartphone app that will make it easier for mates to reach out to each other to check on their wellbeing, help them feel more connected with and supported by each other, and develop their skills in having tough conversations about their mental health.
+A smartphone app that will make it easier for mates to reach out to each other to check on their wellbeing, help them feel more connected with and supported by each other, and develop their skills in having tough conversations about their mental health.
 We’re looking forward to working with Movember to bring this app to life and helping young tradies in the West support each other.